Standard Model Theory for the FCC-ee Tera-Z stage

-All versions include complete QED NLO corrections plus soft photon exponentiation, plus few higher order terms.
-Roughly speaking, they also comprise 1+1/2 perturbative orders. \item [(iii)] The user can select quite different "interfaces" and flags, allowing to adapt ZFITTER to the description of certain EWPOs, or just to some $Z$ line shape ansatz.
-Be it defined in the Standard Model, or be it model-independent.
-The strict modularity of ZFITTER was an important feature for this, but got unnecessarily restricted due to later implementations of higher order corrections. \item [(iv)] ZFITTER is open-source from the beginning.
+All versions include complete QED NLO corrections plus soft photon exponentiation, plus a few higher-order terms.
+Roughly speaking, they also comprise 1+1/2 perturbative orders. \item The user can select quite different `interfaces' and flags, allowing ZFITTER to be adapted to the description of certain EWPOs, or just to some Z line shape ansatz, be it defined in the Standard Model or model-independent.
+The strict modularity of ZFITTER was an important feature for this, but became unnecessarily restricted, owing to later implementations of higher-order corrections. \item ZFITTER is open-source from the beginning.
 A careful user support is being delivered permanently, supplemented by more than 300 pages of program descriptions.
 Until 2011, many program versions were available for anonymous download from a webpage and a CERN AFS account. \end{itemize} All this is described in much detail in the published program versions \cite{Bardin:1989tq,Bardin:1992jc,Bardin:1999yd,Arbuzov:2005ma} and in the theoretical papers quoted therein.
 See also the 2013 ZFITTER review \cite{Akhundov:2013ons} with plots from version 6.43, the ZFITTER webpages \cite{web-sanc.zfitter:2016,web-zfitter.com:2015,web-zfitter.education:2015}, and the talks on the {\it Dima Day} at the conference CALC2018 \cite{CALC2018:2018}.